AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_receive_webhook.md

 - `file_size`: The size of the file in bytes.
 - `created`: The Unix timestamp when the file is created, in milliseconds.

-### Delete a shared file in a chat group or chat room
+### Delete a shared file in a chat group

-When a user deletes a shared file in a chat group or chat room, the Agora Chat server sends a callback to your app server.
+When a user deletes a shared file in a chat group, the Agora Chat server sends a callback to your app server.
 The sample code of the `payload` field is as follows:

 ```json
 "payload":